NDAK24003U Advanced Topics in Deep Learning (ATDL)

 Selected advanced topics in deep learning, including:

-• state-or-the-art deep models in selected domains
+• State-of-the-art deep models in specific domains

-• analysis of deep learning algorithms
+• Design and analysis of deep learning algorithms

-• theory of deep learning
+• Theoretical foundations of deep learning

 Skills to